TeamTechArt/AKMA/README.md

 ## Changes-from-the-reference

-### StlyeGAN2 audio reactive
+### Changes from StlyeGAN2 audio reactive

 	StyleGAN3 applied.

-	More adjustment functions have provided for waveform, the guidance for audio reactive function.
+	More adjustment functions have been provided for waveform, the guidance for audio reactive function.

 	Interpolate two videos by the waveform, not only two images.